pimsmath/syzygy-intro/content/getting-started/index.md

 hardware from Compute Canada, or Cybera.

 To access the Unix shell, you can open a terminal from the Hub, and do all the usual Unix bash shell operations.
-You can't access superuser commands (sudo, etc.) but you can do just about everything else you like in Unix.
+You can't access superuser commands (`sudo`, etc.) but you can do just about everything else you like in Unix.
 If you are an experienced Unix user, feel free to open a terminal and browse around.

 Personally, I try to avoid using the Unix shell, but there are times when it is a must.
-(For instance, to install certain packages, or to access files on Github or on remote machinces.)
+(For instance, to install certain packages, or to access files on Github or on remote machines.)
 There are notes on how to do this later in this book.

 ## Moving files around